$\cF$-functional and geodesic stability: Kahler-Ricci soliton and geodesic stability

 The conjecture remains open in both directions (see \cite{Chen08} for partial results).
 One technical difficulty is that the geodesic rays do not have enough regularity to talk about the derivative of $\cK$-energy in general.
 But $\cF$-functional and its derivative make sense even for geodesics with only bounded potential.
-Hence when $(M, [\omega_0])$ is Fano, in view of the relation of $\cF$-functional and Futaki invariant, and the relation of its convexity and existence of Kahler-Einstein metric, it is very natural to ask, \begin{conj} Let $(M, [\omega_0])$ be a Fano manifold.
-The following are equivalent, \begin{enumerate} \item There is no Kahler-Einstein metric in $(M, [\omega_0])$. \item There is a geodesic ray $\phi(t), t\in [0, \infty)$ such that the derivative of $\cF$-functional is strictly negative for all $t\in [0, \infty)$. \item For any Kahler potential $\phi$, there exists a geodesic ray as in (2) starting at $\phi$. \end{enumerate} \end{conj}
+When $(M, [\omega_0])$ is Fano, it is very natural to formulate the conjecture in terms of $\cF$-functional.